scottlurowist/Tic-Tac-Toe/README.md

 In the end I decided to focus on meeting the minimum requirements with no issues rather than try to create fancy features with bugs.
 I wanted to translate the game into Russian because I speak Russian, but I thought I would end up rushing to finish.
 In the real world, giving the requirements manager what they want is what counts.
+I also decided not to do a responsive design until I am satified for how the app looks at full fidelity.

+***

 ### User Stories